GabeScott/standard-works-vault/General Conference/1972 April - The Strength of the Priesthood.md

 # The Strength of the Priesthood

-*By Harold B. Lee - First Counselor in the First Presidency*
+By President Harold B. Lee - *First Counselor in the First Presidency*

 *Given in the April session of the 1972 General Conference*